yoriiis/polyfillr/README.md

 `Array`

-Tells to the function the list of polyfills.
+Tells to the function the list of polyfills to load.
 The `polyfills` array accept configurations of polyfills with an object with three parameters:

 #### `name`